SfC Home > Physics > Gravity >

 Questions you may have include:

-- What is the work in projecting an object upward?
+- What is the work when the object is accelerated upward?

-- d is the displacement in the same direction as the force
+- y is the displacement of the object

 The upward force is: